 7. Next add dog, add water, have fun.

-Another advantage to the ‘doggie deck’ is that it gives Jim a firm place to mount his GoPro camera to the front of the deck.
+Another advantage to the ‘doggie deck’ is that it gives Jim a firm mounting base that can be used to attach his GoPro camera to the front of the deck.
 (Click here to see the GoPro Jaws Clamp Mount that Jim uses.
 It’s available on Amazon.com.)

 Jim says that “The GoPro is positioned on the front of the deck, so it is out of Baileys way.”
 “Although, I have several movies going down rivers with an occasional panting dog tongue moving across the top of the screen.”